 Step 12: Place all the other Layer at the bottom of the “Color ”Layer

 As we will use the Colorized layer for sketching now, we need to move all the other Layers at the bottom of the Color Layers panel.
 In other words, give it a place at the top position at the Layers panel.
-You can do it simply by clicking on the Color layer, drag it to the top position.
+You can do it simply by clicking on the Color layer, dragging it to the top position.

 But let me share a new process to accomplish this step.
 Learning is always great, right?